 Applicants may also be required to attend an interview.

-# In the absence of an undergraduate degree the Faculty will consider evidence of the applicant’s ability to study at a graduate level.
+# In the absence of an undergraduate degree the School will consider evidence of the applicant’s ability to study at a graduate level.
 This may include:

 - partial completion of an undergraduate degree and / or

 No advanced standing will be granted to students with an undergraduate qualification.